AnaZ083c/configs/README.md

 :PackerSync
 # This is to ensure all plugins are installed and up to date
 ```
+**NOTE:** The first run might take a while because the plugins are auto-installing and you might get some error messages displayed, but that's okay.

+Once everything is done installing (you should see a list of packages on the left side pane).
+When you get that, simply quit neovim, reopen it, and run `:PackerSync` to make sure all packages are installed and up to date.

 ## 2. Tmux
 **Install tmux**